Travel medical advice

 UV radiation & sunburn, injuries from contact with jellyfish or injuries from corals….

 Contact with tropical bacteria, injuries from snakes or scorpions, malaria yellow fever and much more…

 Altitude sickness or acute mountain sickness, oxygen saturation.
 Problems with breathing, heart and circulation.

-But the very thing that fascinates us about these destinations also poses some dangers.
+But the very thing that fascinates us about these destinations also imposes some dangers.
 And the better you know these risks, the better you can avoid them – and the more you can relax and enjoy your vacation.

 In order to make the travel medical consultation as detailed as possible, it is helpful to clarify the following questions in advance in order to simplify the consultation.

 - existing basic immunization (vaccination) according to vaccination certificate

 - Destination and travel route (countries / cities / regions traveled)

 - Type of trip (backpacking/individual trip or stay in cities/tourist centers with organized excursions, medium to upscale package tour or stay in major cities/tourist centers, upscale package tour or business trip).

 - Which means of transport are used?
 Plane, train, car, ship – possibly also combined?